-Draft Program has been sent to authors and will be posted on the Program page.
+- Program was sent to authors.
+The final version will be posted on the Program page.

-You are cordially invited to participate in and attend the 2013 International Conference on High Performance Computing & Simulation to be held in Helsinki, Finland, July 01 – 05, 2013).
+You are cordially invited to participate in and attend the 2014 International Conference on High Performance Computing & Simulation to be held in Bologna, Italy, July 21 – 25, 2014.
 The conference is to address, explore and exchange information on the state-of-the-art in high performance and large scale computing systems, their use in modeling and simulation, their design, performance and use, and their impact.
 Participation is extended to researchers, designers, educators and interested parties in all related disciplines and specialties.

 The conference will include invited presentations by experts from academia, industry, and government as well as contributed paper presentations describing original work on the current state of research in HPC & simulation technologies and systems and related issues.